towre676-cloud/tau-crystal-action/README.md

 # tau-crystal-verify

-Receipt-first, Merkle-rooted attestation for GitHub Actions via pure bash.
-The action measures itself and your repository, emits a chained SHA-256 receipt, and fails if any measured byte drifts.
+Prove what ran: receipt-first attestation for GitHub Actions in pure bash.
+It measures itself and your repository, emits a chained SHA-256 receipt, and fails if any byte drifts.
 Runs on ubuntu-latest with no containers, no extra runtimes, and no privileged tokens.

 ## Quick start

-Add a step to your workflow that references this action at a tagged release.
-It writes a JSON receipt and exits nonzero if the wrapper, repository tree digest, or commit reference disagree with expectations.
+Drop this into any workflow.
+It writes a JSON receipt and exits non-zero if the wrapper, tree digest, or commit deviates.

 ```yaml
 jobs: